stevengazo/Inventory-IT-Manage/README.md

 3. **Make your changes** and write descriptive commits.
 4. **Submit a pull request** for review and integration into the main project.

+If you appreciate the project and want to support its development, consider buying me a coffee: [Buy Me a Coffee](https://www.buymeacoffee.com/stevengazo).

 ## License

 This project is licensed under the MIT License.
 You can review the full terms in the [LICENSE](notion://www.notion.so/LICENSE) file.